koheiw/wordmap/README.md

 ## Example

+In this example, we identify topics of sentences from using a seed topic dictionary adopted from [Watanabe & Zhou (2020)](https://journals.sagepub.com/doi/full/10.1177/0894439320907027).
 `data_corpus_ungd2017` contains transcripts of speeches delivered at the United Nations General Assembly in 2017.
-The dictionary is adopted from [Watanabe & Zhou (2020)](https://journals.sagepub.com/doi/full/10.1177/0894439320907027).

 ``` r
 require(quanteda)